 The POC will introduce a new category of market participants for non-energy services in the National Electricity Rules to facilitate the entry of innovative products for consumers.

-It will reform the application of the current demand management and embedded generation connection incentive scheme to provide an appropriate scheme to incentivise the distribution businesses to pursue demand-side participation projects which deliver net cost savings to consumers.
+It will reform the application of the current demand management and embedded generation connection incentive scheme to provide an appropriate scheme to incentivise distribution businesses to pursue demand-side participation projects that deliver net cost savings to consumers.

 Demand response and onsite generation for businesses